tuffacton/helm-charts/eks-terraform/README.md

 # EKS Helper

-Some helpful terraform for testing SMP on EKS, first on GovCloud but will make this variable for commercial as well.
+Some helpful terraform for testing SMP on Amazon Elastic Kubernetes Service (EKS).
+Viable for both commercial and GovCloud flavors.

 Give it a review but this should create all assets required including a vpc and OIDC/IRSA roles.